Adequate Sites Alternative

 Units must also be found (via a public hearing) eligible for preservation, with a reasonable expectation that the units will change from affordable to another use during the next five years.
 When units are identified for preservation, they must be available at costs affordable to persons and families with low- or very low-incomes.

-“Committed assistance” exists when a local government has entered into a legally enforceable agreement during the first two years of the housing-element planning period that obligates sufficient, available funds to make identified units affordable and ensures the units will be made available for occupancy within two years of the execution of the agreement.
+“Committed assistance” exists when a local government has entered into a legally enforceable agreement from the beginning of the projection period until the third year of the housing-element planning period that obligates sufficient, available funds or other in-kind services to make identified units affordable and ensures the units will be made available for occupancy within two years of the execution of the agreement.
 “Net increase” refers only those units that were not provided committed assistance in the immediately prior planning period.

-- The housing element must include a program that commits the local government to provide “committed assistance” through a legally enforceable agreement within a specific timeframe spanning from the beginning of the regional housing needs assessment projection period through the end of the second year of the housing-element planning period.
-The dollar amount of the committed assistance must be substantial enough to make the targeted units available for occupancy within two years of the execution date of the agreement.
+- The housing element must include a program that commits the local government to provide “committed assistance” through a legally enforceable agreement within a specific timeframe spanning from the beginning of the regional housing needs assessment projection period through the end of the third year of the housing-element planning period.
+The dollar amount or related in-kind services of the committed assistance must be substantial enough to make the targeted units available for occupancy within two years of the execution date of the agreement.

 - Jurisdictions are required to document the status of their committed assistance program during the housing-element planning period in the annual progress report to the governing body.
-By no later than July 1st of the third year of the planning period, a local government must report on the status of its program implementation for substantial rehabilitation, conversion, and/or preservation (of affordability) as described above.
+By no later than the fourth year of the planning period, a local government must report on the status of its program implementation for substantial rehabilitation, conversion, and/or preservation (of affordability) as described above.
 The report should identify the units for which committed assistance has been provided and indicate how each unit complies with the statutory requirements.
-If the jurisdiction has not entered into an enforceable agreement of committed assistance for all the units initially identified, the local government must adopt an amendment to its housing element identifying additional adequate sites sufficient to accommodate the number of units for which committed assistance was not provided.
+If the jurisdiction has not entered into an enforceable agreement of committed assistance for all the units initially identified by the end of the third year of the planning period, the local government must adopt an amendment to its housing element, no later than the end of the fourth year of the planning period, identifying additional adequate sites sufficient to accommodate the number of units for which committed assistance was not provided.
 Jurisdictions that do not amend their element to include adequate sites — or that do not complete rehabilitation, acquisition, purchase of affordability covenants or the preservation of identified units within two years after the committed assistance was provided — are prohibited from identifying substitute units in the next, regular housing-element update above the number of units actually provided or preserved with committed assistance.

 - Only those local governments that have met some of their share of the regional need for housing affordable to low- and very low-income households during the current or immediately prior planning period may use the alternative sites provision of housing-element law.
 Documentation of having met this need may include an issued building permit, proof of payment of all development and permit fees, and/or proof that the unit is eligible to be lawfully occupied.